h4wk590/Superior-USB-Custom-Controller/README.md

 **The main goals were:**

--To understand how Sprints work within a technoloy setting as a Project Manager
+-To understand how Sprints work within a technology setting as a Project Manager

 -To enhance collaborative abilities with a group of people to meet a due date